This is an open call, exclusive for Eastpackers, for volunteering in the Hungarian capital Budapest.

-Budapest as the capital of Hungary is the political, educational, industrial and commercial centre of the country and it is also a popular touristic destination in Europe.
-It is located at both sides of the Danube and at the meeting point of the Hungarian Great Plain.
 It has approximately 2 million inhabitants.
-The Hungarian Charity Service of the Order of Malta is one of the biggest non-profit organization in Hungary.
+Volunteers will work at the Hungarian Charity Service of the Order of Malta.
+This is one of the biggest non-profit organization in Hungary.
 The Main Office is situated on Batthyany Square next to the Danube from where you may see a fascinating view of the Hungarian Parliament.

 • care of the homeless